AT-Publishing/website/_posts/2016-07-17-ta-divergence.md

 #### So, technical analysis?

-Technical analysis is something that newbie crypto-traders search for a lot while the sheer amount of resources is astounding.
+Technical analysis is something that newbie crypto-traders search for a lot while the sheer amount of resources is intimidating.
 Often, the little Youtube channels are the best since they are managed by people who make living of trading and don't have as much time to promote the Youtube channel - which is why most often you will not hear about them.

 {{ site.ads.aads728 }}